All fields required

 For information on commercial vehicle accidents, visit out Atlanta car accident attorney page to learn the difference in submitting a claim and what our firm can do for you.

-Sometimes, car accidents occur with a driver who is uninsured or underinsured.
-In these cases, you will rely on your own coverage to compensate for your medical bills and other expenses.
+Sometimes, accidents happen with a driver who is uninsured or underinsured.
+In these cases, you will rely on your own insurance coverage to compensate for your medical bills and other expenses.
 The following policies may be relevant in your case:

 Uninsured Motorist Coverage – this is part of your own policy and protects you and your passengers in the event of bodily injury.
 It kicks in when the at-fault driver lacks liability coverage.
 Uninsured motorist coverage pays “compensatory” damages for any bodily harm you and your passengers suffer, up to the limits outlined in your policy.

 Underinsured Coverage – This policy applies when an at-fault driver has liability coverage, but the policy limit is not enough to cover the full extent of your injuries.
 It’s not uncommon to use this kind of coverage following a car accident – medical bills can easily run into the tens of thousands, even in the case of relatively minor injuries.
 If you have underinsured motorist coverage, your policy will pay for any additional compensatory damages not covered by the other driver’s policy, up to your own policy limits.